jollyjinx/ZFS-TimeMachine/README.md

 ZFS TimeMachine
 ===============

-Simple ZFS backup from one pool to another via sending snapshots, deleting old ones in time machine style.
-I'm using a Mac with TensCompliments ZFS implementation on my Mac and Mac and FreeBSD as destination hosts.
+ZFS Timemachine creates incremental backups of zfs datasets on one host to datasets on another host.
+This is done via sending snapshots, deleting old ones in time machine style.
+It works with FreeBSD and Macs (with TensCompliments ZFS implementation), but should work with other ZFS implementations as well.

 How it works